Back

 At the urban scale, the shift is toward vertical urbanism: buildings that function not just as destinations but as micro-cities layered with green terraces, communal platforms, mixed-use programming, and circulation strategies that simulate a pedestrian street.
 These buildings are now conceived as ecosystems not simply containers for people and programs.

 Tomorrow’s towers won’t just represent capital they will embody cultural values and tell spatial stories.
-Facade motifs might draw from local craft traditions, structural profiles might echo mythological symbols or topographies, and internal programming could reflect the rituals of a city’s social rhythm.
-These buildings, by virtue of their prominence, carry narrative responsibility to act as architectural expressions of identity, memory, and aspiration.
+Façade motifs might draw from local craft traditions, structural profiles might echo mythological symbols or topographies, and internal programming could reflect the rituals of a city’s social rhythm.
+By virtue of their prominence, these buildings bear a narrative responsibility, to serve as architectural expressions of identity, memory, and aspiration.

 © OJrnl.
 All rights reserved